top of page

 Aja Naomi King embraced romantic couture at the screening of La Vie D'Une Femme in a floral lace-effect gown paired with a matching choker.
 The white ensemble featured ruffled sleeves and intricate detailing throughout, creating softness without losing structure.
 While the actor is often associated with dramatic ball-gown silhouettes at Cannes, this Miu Miu look offered a more delicate and restrained interpretation of red-carpet dressing.

-Charlotte Cardin continued her strong fashion streak at Cannes in a Saint Laurent black lace gown.
+Charlotte Cardin continued her strong fashion streak at Cannes in a black lace Saint Laurent gown.
 Returning to the festival for the second consecutive year, the Quebec singer embraced sheer elegance in a floor-length silhouette that revealed glimpses of lingerie beneath the intricate lace detailing.

 Gillian Anderson made her Cannes debut for Teenage Sex and Death at Camp Miasma in an embellished blush-toned couture look by Miu Miu.
 The minimalist white column dress featured delicate beaded accents that added texture and sparkle to the clean silhouette.